truenas/documentation/content/TrueCommand/iSCSIManagement.md

 ![iSCSIDeleteTarget](/images/TrueCommand/2.1/iSCSIDeleteTarget.png "iSCSIDeleteTarget")

-TrueCommand cannot delete initiators and init groups because they can be tied to multiple targets.
+TrueCommand cannot delete initiators and init groups because they may be tied to multiple targets.
 To remove these settings, delete them from each TrueNAS system.